ent/ent/doc/md/tutorial-todo-gql-field-collection.md

 }
 ```

-After adding these annotations, `entgql` will do the binding mentioned in the [section](#ent-solution) above, but it
+After adding these annotations, `entgql` will do the binding mentioned in the [section](#ent-solution) above.
+Additionally, it
-also generates edge-resolvers for the nodes under the `edge.go` file as follows:
+will also generate edge-resolvers for the nodes under the `edge.go` file:

 ```go
 func (t *Todo) Children(ctx context.Context) ([]*Todo, error) {